« Ed Von Tobel - Native Son | Main

 "All of our photos in the annual (yearbook) were group photos because printing was rationed, ink was rationed, paper was rationed, everything was rationed."

-Donna graduated from Las Vegas High School in 1944 and shortly thereafter, married Gail Andress.
+Donna graduated from Las Vegas High School in 1943 and a year later, married Gail Andress.
 Gail dropped out of his last year at the High School to join the Navy and Donna became a war bride.

 After the War, they returned to Las Vegas.
 Gail went back into the family car dealership.
 A few years later he started his own construction business.